fortellerq/notes/proxmox/proxmox.md

 Professional Nvidia (i.e. Quadro) and AMD cards do not have this issue.

-For the rest of the components such as CPU, motherboard, it is not as important as long as it is x86, as they can be virtualised or emulated by KVM/Proxmox with decent speeds.
-Since retro OSes don't consume much CPU cycles, we should get decent speeds regardless.
-Not sure how this would work on an ARM based system as I have not tried.
+#### Sound

-As for sound, for XP and up we can get by with the GPU's HDMI/DP Audio output.
-I have not tried emulated sound hardware in Proxmox.
+As for sound, for XP and up we can get by with the GPU's HDMI/DP Audio output or a USB DAC.
+There is a Sound Blaster XFi Go!
+USB that has hardware-accelerated EAX which looks interesting.
+For Windows 98, we most likely need a PCI slot on the motherboard or a PCIe to PCI bridge, to use a PCI sound card.
+I have not tried emulated sound hardware in Proxmox, but looks like this option relies on [SPICE](https://pve.proxmox.com/wiki/SPICE), which is a set of remote tools and does not output sound directly on the host.

 ### Setting up Proxmox
 #### Modern machine